Running a Client

 Options:

---admin Whether the user is an admin
+--admin Whether to grant the new user as an admin user

 -h, --help Print help